step48765/Editor/README.md

-# Terminal-Based Text Editor
+# NBS_Editor (No BullShit Editor)

-This is a simple terminal-based text editor written in C. It allows you to open a file, edit its content, and save changes.
-The editor supports basic text manipulation and navigation commands, all controlled from the terminal.
+NBS_Editor is a simple terminal-based text editor with no bells and whistles.
+It's designed to give you a straightforward text-editing experience without the extra features that modern editors often include.
+Just open a file, edit it, save, and quit—nothing more, nothing less.

 ## How to Use